pydap/pydap/docs/developer_responses.rst

             responder = response(dataset)
             return responder(environ, start_response)

-The code should actually do more bookkeeping, like checking if the dataset can be retrieved from the response or updating the ``Content-Length`` header, but I wanted to keep it simple.
-Pydap comes with a WSGI middleware for handling server-side functions (``pydap.wsgi.ssf``) that makes heavy use of this feature.
+The code should actually do more bookkeeping, like checking if the dataset can be retrieved from the response or updating the ``Content-Length`` header, but I wanted to keep it simple. pydap comes with a WSGI middleware for handling server-side functions (``pydap.wsgi.ssf``) that makes heavy use of this feature.
 It works by removing function calls from the request, fetching the dataset from the modified request, applying the function calls and returning a new dataset.